End-to-end cyber security services provided by unrivaled experts.Cyber Risk

-William Rimington is an Associate Managing Director in Kroll’s Cyber Risk practice, based in the firm’s London office.
-Over the course of a prominent 20-year career in technology, risk, and cyber security, William has significantly advanced the science and art of technical security testing and the critical role it plays in developing, implementing, and validating security defences that can stand up to ever-evolving cyber attacks.
+William Rimington is an associate managing director in Kroll’s Cyber Risk practice, based in the firm’s London office.
+Over the course of a prominent 20-year career in technology, risk, and cyber security, William has significantly advanced the science and art of technical security testing and the critical role it plays in developing, implementing, and validating security defenses that can stand up to ever-evolving cyber attacks.

 William is active in supporting the discipline of penetration testing in the wider community in the UK, Europe, and Asia, including events such as the UK Cyber Security Challenge, where he drew upon the expertise of contributors from across the UK, France, and Asia-Pacific.